mmende/libphonenumber-geo-carrier/README.md

-# What does this library do?
+# Purpose of this library

 This library includes the geocoding, carrier mapping and timezone mapping functionalities that are available in some of googles libphonenumber libraries but not in libphonenumber-js (a port of libphonenumber).
 To reduce the amount of data that needs to be loaded to geocode / carrier map a phonenumber for each mapping only the relevant number prefixes are loaded from a binary json file (BSON).